leaderman77/rag_project/README.md

 # SmartRetrieval RAG Project

-This project implements a RAG-powered Question Answering application, focusing on optimizing retrieval techniques to enhance response accuracy and contextual relevance.
-It employs the LlamaIndex framework with its in-built vector store and Neo4j for knowledge management to assess various advanced retrieval methods.
+This project implements a RAG-powered Question Answering application, integrating large language models to improve response accuracy and contextual relevance.
+It employs the LLamaIndex framework with an in-built vector store and Neo4j for knowledge management, and compares different retrieval techniques against a base RAG approach.
+The project includes a web-based interface using Gradio and a FastAPI service for model integration.

 ### Table of Contents
 - Features